Due to the change of Government, we have prepared briefings for both Minister Stanford and Minister Simmonds on both ECE and Tertiary issues.

 - Strong articulation in media releases and submissions on policy proposals.

-We keep our members informed about upcoming government consultations through our weekly newsletter, Member Update, and on our Current Consultation page.
+We keep our members informed about upcoming government consultations through our fortnightly newsletter, Member Update, and on our Open Consultation page.

 We value our members' input to inform the development of our position on issues affecting the ECE sector.
 Please contact us to share your views.

-We represent our members and ECE sector interests on a variety of education sector advisory groups and forums.
+We represent our members and advocate for wider ECE sector interests at